MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 06/3 [Optional] Boolean Coercion.md

 result = "The answer is " + 6 # this raises an error
 ```

-Coersion can also happen on operations that take one value, such as the boolean operator `not`.
+Coercion can also happen on operations that take one value, such as the boolean operator `not`.

 ### Boolean Casting